curv3d/curv/Shape.md

 and to support module customization on shapes.
 (TODO: Module-based shapes once submodules are implemented.)

-`curv::Shape2D` is the common superclass of all shape values (builtin and user defined).
+`curv::Shape` is the common superclass of all shape values (builtin and user defined).
 * There is a bbox data member (instead of looking up the bbox using getfield).
   The `make_shape` function checks for the `bbox` field, validates it, and